visym/collector/docs/README.md

 Visym Collector provides:

 * On-demand collection of rare classes
 * Simultaneous video recording, annotation and verification into a single platform
-* Consented videos of people for ethical dataset curation
+* Consented videos of people for ethical dataset construction with in-app face anonymization
 * Python tools for hard negative mining, [dataset transformation](https://github.com/visym/vipy) and live model testing in PyTorch

 Our goal is to make all datasets freely available to the computer vision research community.